 My husband and I are reminded time and time again that as long as we live according to God’s Word and follow His lead, everything is under His prerogative.
 It doesn’t matter how we feel or how bad it looks sometimes, He is working things out.
-That simple truth brought me the strength, contentment and joy that I so badly need.
+And that simple truth brings me the strength, contentment, and joy that I so badly need.

 The joy is in the process

 In my selfishness and desperation, I went into 2016 wanting that joy that was promised in John 15:11.

 7 If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
 8 This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.

 9 “As the Father has loved me, so have I loved you.
 Now remain in my love.
 10 If you keep my commands, you will remain in my love, just as I have kept my Father’s commands and remain in his love.
 11 I have told you this so that my joy may be in you and that your joy may be complete.

 What God taught me loud and clear is that, I don’t need to reach the finish line to experience joy.
 The joy is right here, in the process, right in the mess of it all.

 In hindsight, amidst the constant desire for bigger things, I’ve never enjoyed the little things more.
 To say that I have immensely loved and enjoyed this precious season with my family is an understatement.
 Watching the girls become their own unique selves, my husband and I enjoying jobs we get to do from the confines of home, growing together in love and in faith, seeking God’s purpose for our family together.
 You know, the good stuff.